IDotD/IDotD.github.io/Server-Api.md

 # I am alive

 A single call for tracking purposes, to see if there's anyone using the script.
-It takes a pseudeo UUID as the next part of the path and returns nothing.
+It takes a pseudo UUID as the next part of the path and returns nothing.
 UUIDs are checked to match the following regex:

 `^[a-z0-9]{4}-[a-z0-9]{8}-[a-z0-9]{12}-[a-z0-9]{16}-[a-z0-9]{20}-[a-z0-9]{24}$`